Sam-Haider/investment-property-calc-api/README.md

-This is the API for investment-prop-calc.
+This is the API for investment-property-calc.
 This RESTful API handles CRUD operations for as follows:

 POST /properties
 GET /properties